seanbreckenridge/exobrain/theory_books/sicp/04/README.md

 `At the heart of each programming langauge theres a lisp interpreter trying to get out`

-* Syntax - how your language is written, e.g. semicolons, parens, brackets
+* Syntax - how your language is written, e.g. semicolons, parenthesis, brackets
 * Semantics - what the semicolons/brackets mean

-The term 'Syntatic Sugar' can be understood from those terms, in that it only changes how something looks, not the semantics.
+The term 'Syntactic Sugar' can be understood from those terms, in that it only changes how something looks, not the semantics.